 - Fix shortcomings identified during beta testing.

-- Native generation of linked data RDF/XML records.
+- Support native linked data cataloging to generate RDF/XML records.

 - Add support for audiobooks, DVDs, textbooks, braille, and biographies.
 Also, other materials based on demand.